 In fact, our planet was familiar with "the end is near" concerns or real apocalypses well before Y2K hysteria.
 The Black Plague possibly killed as many as 200 million human beings, and you don't even want to hear the numbers when it comes to the Spanish Flu pandemic of the early 1900s.
 From comets, to volcanoes, to accidentally announcing nuclear war and setting off rockets, these are the times that the End of Days was almost just around the corner.

-Simulation Confused With Reality
+1979: A Simulation Was Confused With Reality

 The movie War Games is a lot like what actually happened in 1979.
 The Pentagon thought 1,000 Soviet nukes were headed towards America when an Air Force officer checked out a simulation of exactly that.
-His computer happened to be hooked up to the mainframe in government control rooms, and the U.S. got ready to launch.
+His computer happened to be hooked up to the mainframe in government control rooms, and the US got ready to launch.

 1918: The Spanish Flu Swept The GlobeThe 1918 influenza pandemic infected 500 million people and killed 3-5% of the entire globe's population.
 One of history's deadliest natural disasters killed 10-40% of those it infected and may have taken the lives of 25 million individuals over just 25 weeks.
 It topped the charts, killing more humans in one year than the Black Death in 100 years and killed more in 24 weeks than AIDS did in 24 years.